 Welcome to the KEJI (Kids, Education, Jobs, Independence) website.
-We are making every effort to develop this site to be a great community resource for all who need the information we can provide.
-We encourage you to explore all our links as we are sure something on our site will at least encourage you, if not educate and even inspire you!
+We are in the process of transitioning our website and are making every effort to develop this site to be a great community resource for all who need the information we can provide.
+We encourage you to explore all our links, as they become available, as we are sure something on our site will at least encourage you, if not educate and even inspire you!
 Thanks for visiting our site and feel free to tell others about us.
 KEJI is continuing to hit the road, bringing valuable information and services to your community.
 We are focusing on providing free IEP and 504 assistance with the goal of college matriculation and/or gainful employment for the purpose of successful independent living.
 Hope to see you soon!

 TAKE A RISK TOWARD SUCCESS!

 Congratulations to the following trailblazers, who are either Clay Brown Academic Scholarship recipients, former KEJI College Fair participants, and/or KEJI Family members who carry disability labels, for their achievements:

 Nina Black - current student Southwestern Michigan College and 2014 Clay Brown Academic Scholarship recipient.

 Jasmine Gill - current student Metropolitan State University (CO) pursuing Bachelor in Hospitality Management.
 Mile High Scholar.